wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 You and I came to Toastmasters clubs like this paper - full of schedule.
-We already have much experience in our life, but we still have one thing in common - we still fear to speak on the stage.
+We already have much experience in our life, yet we still have one thing in common - we still fear to speak on the stage.

 Dear contest chair, ladies and gentlemen, have you ever felt